MaxHolzmann/NextJS-Mongo-Tailwind-AuthJS-JS-starter/README.md

 To get started, clone, fork or download this repository into your own.

-Then, create a .env.local file with the following variables:
+Then, create a .env.local file on the root level with the following variables:
 - MONGODB_URI
 - NODE_ENV
 - JWT_SECRET